-The Board is responsible for the other information.
-The other information obtained at the date of our report is the School Directory, Statement of Responsibility, Analysis of Variance and Kiwisport Statement, but does not include the financial statements and our auditor's report thereon.
+The Board of Trustees is responsible for the other information.
+The other information obtained at the date of our audit report is the Analysis of Variance, Kiwisport Report and Statement of Compliance with Employment Policy, but does not include the financial statements, and our auditor's report thereon..